 After spending time exploring Mount Rushmore, we will hike from Mount Rushmore to Horsethief Lake & back.
-It’s about 6 miles.
-This is a D3 event.
+It’s about 9 miles.
+This is a D4 event.

 Trailhead is located at the southern end of the Mount Rushmore parking lot.
 Cross SD 244 on the curve with a highway railing.
 Climb over the railing and the well-used dirt trail can be easily spotted.
 There is a small trailhead panel with a map at the starting point of Blackberry Trail.

-At about 0.5 miles, we’ll encounter a T intersection with Centennial Trail #89, and we’ll go west-northwest (right).
-At about 2.25 miles, we’ll stay north (right) at junction with Horsethief Lake Trail #14, and Willow Creek-Rushmore Trail.
-At about 3.0 miles, we’ll arrive at Horsethief Lake.
+After 0.9 miles on Blackberry Trail, we’ll encounter a T intersection with Centennial Trail #89, and we’ll go west-northwest (right) for 2.5 miles.
+We’ll stay north (right) at junction with Horsethief Lake Trail #14.
+At 4.5 miles, we’ll arrive at Horsethief Lake.
 After taking our break at the lake, we’ll turn around and retrace our way to get back to our cars.

 Custer State Park.

 It is 54th Annual Buffalo Roundup & Arts Festival in Custer State Park.

 Custer State Park is a South Dakota State Park and wildlife reserve in the Black Hills.
 The park is South Dakota's largest and first state park, named after Lt.
 Colonel George Armstrong Custer.
 The park covers an area of over 71,000 acres (287 km2) of hilly terrain.

 The park is home to a famous herd of 1500 free roaming bison.
 Elk, coyotes, mule deer, white tailed deer, mountain goats, prairie dogs, bighorn sheep, river otters, pronghorn, cougars, and feral burros also inhabit the park.